Latest update: July 2021

 After weaning, the adults mate and disperse.
 Although mating occurs shortly after the pups are weaned, harp seals undergo embryonic diapause (delayed implantation) with implantation occurring in late July or early August (Stenson et al. 2016).

-The mother – pup bond is strong, and females appear to recognize their own pups by both smell and sound (Sergeant 1991).
+The mother-pup bond is strong and females appear to recognize their own pups by both smell and sound (Sergeant 1991).
 Newborns are nursed for only 10 to 12 days (Stenson et al. 2016).
 The pups quickly gain weight, up to 20 kg over the nursing period, as harp seal milk has approximately 12 times the fat and 25 times the protein of cows’ milk (Sergeant 1991).
-Weight of the pups at birth is around 11 kg and at weaning average 34 kg (Sergeant 1991).
+The weight of the pups at birth is around 11 kg, with an average weight at weaning of 34 kg (Sergeant 1991).

 After weaning, the adults mate and disperse.
 Although mating occurs shortly after the pups are weaned, harp seals undergo embryonic diapause (delayed implantation) for 3-4 months with implantation occurring in late July or early August (Stenson et al. 2016, Stewart et al. 1989).
 This results in the gestation period lasting almost a full year.